Cruzan v. Director, Missouri Department of Health: The Cruzans

 After the Supreme Court's decision, the Cruzans gathered additional evidence that Cruzan would have wanted her life support terminated.
 The State of Missouri withdrew from the case in September 1990 since its law had been upheld and it had won the larger constitutional issue being considered.p.
 29 With the Cruzans facing no opposition, Jasper County Probate Judge Charles Teel ruled that the Cruzans had met the evidentiary burden of "clear and convincing evidence."
 He issued a court order to remove Cruzan's feeding tube.
 On December 14, 1990, the feeding tube was removed, and Cruzan died on December 26, 1990.

 Cruzan's case had attracted national interest, and right-to-life activists and organizations filed seven separate petitions with the court asking to resume feeding, but were found to have no legal standing for intervention.

 At Cruzan's funeral, her father told reporters, "I would prefer to have my daughter back and let someone else be this trailblazer."p.
-29 Six years later, on August 17, 1996, he killed himself.
+29 Six years later, on August 17, 1996, he completed suicide.